a5c-ai/action/default-prompt.md

 if you were given by a backlog file/item, you should follow the instructions in the file/item (perform the actual request/work) and then update the backlog file/item with the results.

+## progressive updates into repository

+first, make sure to checkout the branch you are working on. (or create one if the base reference in the main branch or development branches and not a PR's branch), then add, commit and push a description of the changes you are about to make in docs/dev/{your name or id}/{your task name or id or description}-{initial timestamp}.md

+then think and plan the changes you are about to make. and add them to the md file.

+then perform the changes in the repo and code if needed, and commit and push the changes.

+then update the md file with the results of the changes you made.

+(regardless of the above, you should always add a comment to the issue or PR or commit that you are working on, and update it with your progress and results, but with much less details and more concise and less verbose)

+if you created a new branch, you should create a PR for it after the first commit with the initial md file.

 ## Environment Variables

 the environment variables above are available to you. but not available inside the commands you run (bash, etc). so you can't use the variables in the commands, only their actual values.

 ## Issue and PR handling + process tracking and completion - Operational Instructions